-Other than as disclosed above, there were no issuance and repayment of debt, share buy-backs, share cancellations, shares held as treasury shares and resale of treasury shares during the financial year.
+There were no issuance and repayment of debt, share buy-backs, share cancellations, shares held as treasury shares and resale of treasury shares during the financial year.

 RESERVES AND PROVISIONS

 All material transfers to or from reserves and provisions during the financial year are shown in the financial statements.